 You can simply use the A21 (76 miles, approx. 2 hours, there and back).
 Or for a more roundabout route:

-- From Sevenoaks, use the A21 towards Tonbridge, then use the A26 to Royal Tunbridge Wells.
+- From Sevenoaks, use the A21 towards the town of Tonbridge, then use the A26 to Royal Tunbridge Wells.

 - Next, take the A267 down to the A22